 - (a) Any person affected by the provisions of this subdivision may make written application to the city manager for a variance, if compliance would impose a unique, unnecessary and inequitable hardship on such person.
-Relief may be granted only upon a demonstration that such hardship is peculiar to the person or the affected property and is not self-imposed, and that the grant of the variance will be consistent with the general intent and purpose of this subdivision. - (b) Examples of circumstances for a variance include, but are not limited to: - (1) Two (2) or more properties which share a common source of water; or - (2) A public or private water system experiencing or anticipating distribution problems; or - (3) A user maintains an irrigation system that uses soil moisture sensors or weather-based irrigation controllers; or - (4) Where a contiguous property is divided into different zones, a variance may be granted so that each zone may be irrigated on days different than other zones of the property; or - (5) Where a user maintains, manages, or owns a non-residential property, such as a house of worship or weekly market (farmer/flea), where the primary day of use, operation, or attendance for the property coincides with the prescribed watering day for the address. - (c) Upon receipt of an application for variance, the city manager shall render a decision on the variance within ten working days.
+Relief may be granted only upon a demonstration that such hardship is peculiar to the person or the affected property and is not self-imposed, and that the grant of the variance will be consistent with the general intent and purpose of this subdivision. - (b) Examples of circumstances for a variance include, but are not limited to: - (1) Two (2) or more properties which share a common source of water; - (2) A public or private water system experiencing or anticipating distribution problems; - (3) A user maintains an irrigation system that uses soil moisture sensors or weather-based irrigation controllers; or - (4) Where a contiguous property is divided into different zones, a variance may be granted so that each zone may be irrigated on days different than other zones of the property; or - (5) Where a user maintains, manages, or owns a non-residential property, such as a house of worship or weekly market (farmer/flea), where the primary day of use, operation, or attendance for the property coincides with the prescribed watering day for the address. - (c) Upon receipt of an application for variance, the city manager shall render a decision on the variance within ten working days.
 The decision of the city manager shall constitute final administrative action. - (d) An application for a variance, and/or the granting of a variance, shall operate prospectively, and shall not affect any pending enforcement action against the property owner pursuant to the provisions of this subdivision.

-6.0 REFERENCES
+7.0 REFERENCES

-- Florida Keys Aqueduct Authority, draft 20-Year Water System Master Plan (Provided March 2020) - Florida Keys Aqueduct Authority, 20-Year Water System Capital Improvement Plan, Dec 2006. - Florida Keys Aqueduct Authority, Annual Water Demand Update through 2030 - Florida Keys Aqueduct Authority, Annual Water Demand Update by Municipal Boundary - Florida Keys Aqueduct Authority, Projected 5-Year Capital Improvement Plan (2020-2024) - Keith and Schnars, P.A. and Fishkind and Associates, Monroe County 2010-2030 Population Projections, March 15, 2011 - Monroe County Growth Management, Monroe County 2030 Comprehensive Plan - South Florida Water Management District, Lower East Coast Water Supply Plan Update, November 8, 2018 - Southeast Florida Regional Climate Change Compact, Integrating Climate Change & Water Supply Planning in Southeast Florida, June 10, 2014 - Southeast Florida Regional Climate Change Compact, A Unified Sea Level Rise Projection for Southeast Florida, October 2020.
+- Florida Keys Aqueduct Authority, 20-Year Water System Capital Improvement Plan, 2020 - Florida Keys Aqueduct Authority, Annual Water Demand Update through 2030 - Florida Keys Aqueduct Authority, Annual Water Demand Update by Municipal Boundary - Florida Keys Aqueduct Authority, Projected 5-Year Capital Improvement Plan - Keith and Schnars, P.A. and Fishkind and Associates, Monroe County 2010-2030 Population Projections, March 15, 2011 - Monroe County Growth Management, Monroe County 2030 Comprehensive Plan - South Florida Water Management District, Lower East Coast Water Supply Plan Update, November 8, 2018 - Southeast Florida Regional Climate Change Compact, Integrating Climate Change & Water Supply Planning in Southeast Florida, June 10, 2014 - Southeast Florida Regional Climate Change Compact, A Unified Sea Level Rise Projection for Southeast Florida, October 2020.